-A Connected Cluster is passive fiber to the premises infrastructure owned by SUB and used by a Provider under a 10-year term.
+A Net Neighborhood is passive fiber to the premises infrastructure owned by SUB and used by a Provider under a 10-year term.
 It is designed and constructed by the Provider and SUB reimburses the Provider for the construction.
-The Provider then reimburses SUB over time for the use of the Connected Cluster.
-An application for a Connected Cluster will be held for 30 calendar days.
-If no other applications for the same or similar cluster are submitted within that period, SUB will proceed with discussions with the Provider on drafting a Connected Cluster Agreement and (pending satisfactory progress) Board consideration.
-If another application for the same or similar connected cluster is received within the 30-day period, SUB will proceed with discussions with all accepted applications, draft connected cluster agreements, and (pending satisfactory progress) Board consideration with a staff recommendation.
-Connected Clusters must be within the City of Springfield city limits and SUB must provide electric service to the location.
+The Provider then reimburses SUB over time for the use of the Net Neighborhood.
+An application for a Net Neighborhood will be held for thirty (30) calendar days.
+If no other applications for the same or similar net neighborhood are submitted within that period, SUB will proceed with discussions with the Provider on drafting a Net Neighborhood Agreement and (pending satisfactory progress) Board consideration.
+If another application for the same or similar net neighborhood is received within the 30-day period, SUB will proceed with discussions with all accepted applications, draft Net Neighborhood Agreements, and (pending satisfactory progress) Board consideration with a staff recommendation.
+Net neighborhoods must be within the City of Springfield city limits and SUB must provide electric and water service to the location.

 - Company name and contact information.

 - Statement indicating that the Company has a current license with the City to provide end use service within the City of Springfield.
 Please provide license number or other identifier.

 - Summary of experience in designing, constructing, and maintaining fiber to the premises installations.

 - Summary of experience marketing and providing service to end use customers.

 - General description of area and map of proposed neighborhood with homes and businesses designated to be connected (does not need to be design specific).
 Identify the number of connections.

 - Summary of design work conducted for the neighborhood (e.g. general overview of time spent in field/back office).

 - Proposed demarcation point identified on map and general description of demarcation point.

 - Will the project be connected to SUB middle mile fiber?